introduction-to-python-bsuir-2019/PythonHomework/README.md

-  --json         Print result as JSON in stdout --verbose      Outputs verbose status messages --limit LIMIT  Limit news topics if this parameter provided
+  --json         Print result as JSON in stdout --verbose      Outputs verbose status messages --limit LIMIT  Limit news topics if this parameter provided --date DATE    print news topics for a specific date